 Saugus, Massachusetts: Famous Orange DinosaurA pudgy, safety-orange T-rex has reportedly been protected as a National Landmark.
 Its face appears to have been inspired by Bob Hope.
-Part of a mini-golf that was sold to a land developer in 2015 and is scheduled to close in Sep.
-2016.
-Locals want to save the dino, but can they?
+Part of a mini-golf that was sold to a land developer in 2015.
+Locals have fought ever since to save the dino, but can they?

 Route One Miniature Golf